jeffry1829/dotfiles/README.md

 4. open nvim, :PlugInstall

 ## VSCode
 Use settings.json in global area
 Use c_cpp_properties in EACH repository.
 Thus it can find correct compile_commands.json
+NOTE that: Do not use extensions other than C/C++.
+For example, C/C++ Clang Command Adapter and C++ IntelliSense, which may cause intellisense problem.

+The working concept is: we depend on compile_commands.json to provide proper intellisense.
+And .clang_format to format